ejgann/test_prep/README.md

 * User can view suggested test prep activities that other users have added, including descriptions and suggested time requirements, or add their own test prep activity
 * Log practice sessions of study activities
 * Track progress and performance until the test day

+## Challenges
+This was my first Rails project, so the challenges were numerous as I became familiar with a new language.
+The biggest challenge for me was understanding how to express logic in the Rails syntax.
+Something I thought would be relatively easy to implement took twice as long to implement.

+## Future Implementations
+In the future, I would like to try refactoring this project to incorporate React and Redux to challenge myself since I have learned additional languages since the time I completed this project.